j256/ormlite-android/README.md

 ORMLite Android
 ===============

 This package provides the Android specific functionality.
-You will also need to download the [ormlite-core](https://github.com/j256/ormlite-core) package as well.
+The released jars for this include the [ormlite-core] https://github.com/j256/ormlite-core) package as well.
 Users that are connecting to SQL databases via JDBC connections should download the [ormlite-jdbc](https://github.com/j256/ormlite-jdbc) package instead of this Android one.

 * For more background on ORMLite, see the [ormlite-core repo](https://github.com/j256/ormlite-core).
 * For more information, visit the [ORMLite home page](http://ormlite.com/).